This post gives a recipe for a grain-free maple-glazed gingerbread bundt cake, and a whole lot of exuberant swooning alongside.

 - 1 tablespoon arrowroot powder

-- Bake at 350F for 30 minutes or until knife test comes out clean.
+- Pour cake batter into a greased bundt pan, and bake for 30 minutes or until inserted toothpick comes out clean.

-- Bring to a boil for 1 minute, then reduce heat and simmer for a few minutes until a bit thickened, then pour over plated bundt cake.
+- Bring to a boil for one minute, then reduce heat and simmer until nicely thickened.